Bürgerliches Gesetzbuch: Nazi Germany

-In Nazi Germany, there were plans to replace the BGB with a new codification that was planned to be entitled Volksgesetzbuch ("People's Code"), which was meant to reflect Nazi ideology better than the BGB, but these plans did not become reality.
-However, some general principles of the BGB such as the doctrine of good faith (§ 242 BGB, Grundsatz von Treu und Glauben) were used to interpret the BGB in a Nazi-friendly way.
-Therefore, the political need to draft a completely new code to match the Nazis' expectations subsided, and instead the many flexible doctrines and principles of the BGB were re-interpreted to meet the (legal) spirit of that time.
-Especially through the good faith doctrine in § 242 BGB (see above) or the contra bonos mores doctrine in § 138 BGB (sittenwidriges Rechtsgeschäft), voiding transactions perceived as being contra bonos mores, i.e. against public policy or morals, the Nazis and their willing judges and lawyers were able to direct the law in a way to serve their nationalist ideology.
+In Nazi Germany, there were plans to replace the BGB with a new codification to be titled Volksgesetzbuch ("People's Code"), which was meant to reflect Nazi ideology better than the BGB, but these plans never came to fruition.
+Instead, some the BGB's general principles such as the doctrine of good faith (§ 242 BGB, Grundsatz von Treu und Glauben) were used to interpret the code in a Nazi-friendly way.
+As a result, the political urgency to draft a completely new code more amenable to Nazis ideology dissipated since many of the BGB's flexible doctrines and principles could be re-interpreted to serve the needs of the Nazi regime.
+In particular, using the good faith doctrine under § 242 BGB (see above) or the contra bonos mores doctrine under § 138 BGB (sittenwidriges Rechtsgeschäft), one could void transactions on the grounds they were contra bonos mores, i.e. against public policy or morals.
+In this way the Nazis and their willing judges and lawyers were able to direct the law in a way to serve their nationalist ideology.